Tou Yuan: Location

 According to the details given in the Chinese leishu, Cefu Yuangui, compiled during the Song dynasty (960–1279 CE), Tou Yuan was situated southwest of Linyi in the middle of the sea and is bordered by Duohuoluo (墮和羅; Dvaravati), and met the kingdom of Duō Miè (多蔑国) to the west.
 It is a three-month and several days journey from Jiaozhi (交趾).
+The Tongdian gives an incompatible bearing, placing Tuo Yuan to the north-west of Duohuoluo rather than to its south-east, and records a mission of the Zhenguan era bringing a white parrot with several dozen red feathers on its head.
+The Jiu Tang Shu reckons the journey as ninety days from Guangzhou, a different point of departure from the three months and more from Jiaozhi given in the Cefu Yuangui.
+The discrepancy bears directly on the proposed locations, since a position north-west of Dvaravati would be difficult to reconcile with an identification in the east of Thailand.
 Geoffrey Goble speculates it is possibly on the Malay peninsular, whereas Lawrence P. Briggs located it in the east of Thailand near the present-Chanthaburi.
 A Japanese scholar, Tatsuo Hoshino, identified Tou Yuan with Lopburi before the establishment of Lavo Kingdom in 648 and placed an early Dvaravati in the Bang Pakong Basin in eastern Thailand.
 Dvaravati expanded its influence to the Lavo in 648 and later to Canasapura's Mueang Sema in the 8th century.
 The political center of Dvaravati in the eastern plain was then moved to a newly established Lavo Kingdom, while the western part was centered at Kamalanka's Nakhon Pathom.

+However, according to local sources—most notably the Northern Chronicle—the construction of Lopburi is said to have commenced in 629 and to have been completed in 648, (Note: The Northern Chronicle states that the city of Lavo's Lavapura took 19 years to complete in 648, thus, the construction might have begun in 629.) the latter date traditionally associated with the establishment of the Lavo Kingdom.
+Since Tou Yuan is recorded as having dispatched a tributary mission to China in 643, this chronology suggests that Lopburi could not yet have served as the political center of Tou Yuan, contrary to the hypothesis advanced by Tatsuo Hoshino.
+In contrast, the Thai scholar Piriya Krairiksh has proposed that Tou Yuan should be identified with Si Mahosot, a location whose geographical characteristics correspond more closely to those described in the Chinese sources.